juniorsundarCasual/TGT/vault/volume-5.chapter-364.md

 Before the woman could insist harder, Jean added, "I'll be in the same inn if there is any emergency.
 I will be dropping by regularly to check up on Rind regardless."

-The wife move forward to urge Jean to reconsider, however, she was held back by her husband who then redirected her attention towards taking care of the ailing child.
+The wife moved forward to urge Jean to reconsider, however, she was held back by her husband who then redirected her attention towards taking care of the ailing child.
 Jean did not wish to overstay and left the house.
 As she did so, she crossed paths with the elderly man who fetched her earlier.

 "How is Rind?"
 The man inquired with a concerned voice.
 There was also guild marring his face.